Saturday, July 15th

 It is the responsibility of each hiker to know & follow the rules set forth by TWRA.
 Consult the latest Hunting & Fishing guide for more details.

-The Cumberland Trail State Scenic Trail has announced 2016 open dates for the Head of Sequatchie, site of some of the most beautiful hidden treasures of the Cumberland Trail.
+The Cumberland Trail State Scenic Trail has announced 2017 open dates for the Head of Sequatchie, site of some of the most beautiful hidden treasures of the Cumberland Trail.
 To read more about how you can enjoy the Head of Sequatchie, visit this page of FAQs.

 - January 21st

 - February 18th

 - September 9th

 - October 21st

 - November 18th

 Because of spotty reception in the area, relying on cellphone GPS to find the Head of Sequatchie is not recommended.
 See this link for thorough driving directions, as well as a map created by GIS specialist, Ranger Jim Brannon.

 Hikers have reported that the Boiling Spring bridge on the Rock Creek segment has collapsed.